sophos/sophos-firewall-sdk/docs/examples.rst

 Update
 ^^^^^^
 While there are several feature-specific update methods, the generic **update()** method can be used to update any object.
-The **update()** method requires arguments specifying the name of the object and a dictionary of key/value pairs indicating which object parameters should be updated.
+The **update()** method requires an argument `update_params` which should be specified as a Python dict containing the key/value pairs indicating which object parameters should be updated.
 The keys must match the XML tags in the existing object.
 The available keys can be determined by reviewing the `API documentation <https://docs.sophos.com/nsg/sophos-firewall/18.5/API/index.html>`_ and/or using the **get_tag_with_filter()** method to retrieve the object by name.
+The **update()** method also takes an optional `name` argument that can be used to select an object by its name.

 In the below example, we have an existing IP Host named `TESTHOST` that we are changing the IP address from 1.1.1.1 to 2.2.2.2.
 From the output of :ref:`get-ip-host-label` we can see that the XML format of the key used to set the IP address is `IPAddress`.